WenyeSong/CS370/doc/technical documentation.md

 #### **Major Components**

-1. Voctest: React component responsible for rendering the vocabulary
-    > test page UI.
-Contains buttons to navigate to the Fill in the
-    > Blank and Multiple Choice test pages.
+1. Voctest: React component responsible for rendering the vocabulary test page UI.
+Contains buttons to navigate to the Fill in the Blank and Multiple Choice test pages.

-2. Navbar: React component responsible for rendering the navigation
+2. Navbar: React component responsible for rendering the navigation bar.
-    > bar.

 #### **Code Organization**

--   The code is organized into functional components for clarity and
+-   The code is organized into functional components for clarity and modularity.
-    > modularity.

--   React Router\'s useNavigate hook is used to enable programmatic
+-   React Router\'s useNavigate hook is used to enable programmatic navigation.
-    > navigation.

--   The handleFillInBlankClick and handleMultipleChoiceClick functions
-    > handle navigation to the respective test pages.
+-   The handleFillInBlankClick and handleMultipleChoiceClick functions handle navigation to the respective test pages.

--   The page layout is structured using HTML elements and styled with
+-   The page layout is structured using HTML elements and styled with CSS classes.
-    > CSS classes.

 #### **Page Layout**

--   .Voc_test: decides the overall layout of the entire page, including
-    > the arrangement of the background image and sub-elements
+-   .Voc_test: decides the overall layout of the entire page, including the arrangement of the background image and sub-elements

--   .App-header: handles the header that contains the main title and the
-    > two buttons; it makes sure that all elements are located at the
-    > center of the header; the size of the header will readjust itself
-    > when new contents of questions are loaded into the page
+-   .App-header: handles the header that contains the main title and the two buttons; it makes sure that all elements are located at the center of the header; the size of the header will readjust itself when new contents of questions are loaded into the page

--   .question and .answer, and .input: handles the font and position of
-    > each question and answer (multiple choice buttons and
-    > fill-in-the-blank input boxes).
+-   .question and .answer, and .input: handles the font and position of each question and answer (multiple choice buttons and fill-in-the-blank input boxes).

-## ***[Saved Word List]{.underline}***
+## ***[Saved Word List]***

 #### **Architecture Diagram**